divaker22vyas-code/PRD/README.md

 This structure supports both technical and non-technical stakeholders and sets a foundation for building, evolving, and scaling digital products in the ecommerce and supply chain domains.​

-Related

-Write a concise PRD README template for an eCommerce project

-Creat